Kelseyville Wastewater Treatment

 Wastewater Collection and Treatment System

 The Kelseyville wastewater collection and treatment facility was constructed in the late 1960’s.
 The collection system serves the downtown and surrounding residential areas of Kelseyville.
-Wastewater from the Clear Lake State Park was added during the 1970’s and the wastewater collection system of Corinthian Bay (AD 9-2) was added in the late 1980’s.
+Wastewater from the Clear Lake State Park was added during the 1970’s and the wastewater collection system of Corinthian Bay (AD 9-2) was added in the 1980’s.

-Raw wastewater is conveyed through the collection system and treated at the Gaddy Lane treatment facility and pumped to the evaporation ponds facility on Mt.
+Raw wastewater is conveyed through the collection system and treated at the Gaddy Lane treatment facility and pumped to the evaporation percolation ponds facility on Mt.
 Konocti for final disposal.

 Customer Statistics and Infrastructure